All About PDUs: What You Need to Know About Professional Development Units

 3. How much do I have to spend on PDUs?

 A common misconception is that PDUs cost a lot of money to get.
 While it is true that many boot camps and other professional development courses cost a lot of money for the PDUs attained, there are also many easy ways to get PDUs.
 Many PMI Communities of Practice (COPs) offer webinars that allow participants to earn PDUs.
 Several R.E.Ps also offer free webinars.
-You can also attend RefineM’s Lunch and Learn webinars to earn 1 PDU for free every month just for attending a one-hour webinar over lunch.
+You can also attend RefineM’s Free webinars to earn 1 PDU for free every month just for attending a one-hour webinar over lunch.
 With the number of options available to earn PDUs, it does not require any strain on the wallet to maintain certification.

 With this in mind, do not count out the possibilities of professional development courses.
 Many of them teach valuable skills and knowledge in a peer setting that allows others to share their experiences with each other.
 This trait makes them valuable networking opportunities as well as opportunities to learn and grow in your profession.
 When considering professional development, don’t look just at the PDUs.
 Look at how the course will help you grow as a professional, and select the courses that make the most sense for you.